-Nothing ruins an outdoor barbecue faster than the shout of “Bee!!” followed by people screaming and running for cover.
-And if you’ve ever been stung by a bee or wasp, you know there’s good reason to protect yourself from those buggers.
-But how can you do that without giving up outdoor fun like barbecues, picnics and camping trips?
+Nothing ruins an outdoor barbecue faster than the shout of “Bee!” followed by friends and family screaming and running for cover.
+And if you’ve ever been stung by a bee or wasp, you know there’s good reason to protect yourself from these flying insects.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy